Clinical audit of the presentation and outcome of benign thyroid disorders in a tertiary care setting in Pakistan

 English

-OBJECTIVE: To assess the clinical presentation and outcome of surgical management of benign thyroid disorders in a tertiary care set up in Pakistan.
+Title Clinical audit of the presentation and outcome of benign thyroid disorders in a tertiary care setting in Pakistan